Dhanuragavi/Elephant-Emotion-Detection/README.md

 - Confusion Matrices and classification reports for both models are printed for detailed performance analysis.

-## ✅ Result and Inference:
-Random Forest Classifier achieved an accuracy of 64% on the test data.
-Decision Tree Classifier achieved an accuracy of 55% on the test data.

-The input audio was classified as:

-🔹 roar_rumble by Random Forest

-🔹 blast by Decision Tree

 ## 🧠 Conclusion
 Future improvements can focus on deep learning integration and increasing the dataset size for better generalization and more accurate classification across all elephant vocal types.